KhalidHaji/Online_BookStore_Management_System/README.md

 ____________

 *Download the source code and extract the zip file.

 *Download or set up any local web server that runs PHP script.

-*Open the web-server database and create a new database name it clothing_db.
+*Open the web-server database and create a new database name it bookstore_db.

 *Import the SQL file located in the database folder of the source code.

 *Copy and paste the source code to the location where your local web server accessing your local projects.
 Example for XAMPP('C:\xampp\htdocs')

 *Open a web browser and browse the project.
-E.g [http://localhost/clothing-store-management-system]
+E.g [http://localhost/bookstore]

 Admin Default Access
 Username: admin